Alok1515/Alok1515/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Alok, a software engineer and I'm currently in my 3rd year.
+I'm a software engineer and I'm currently in my 3rd year.

 I build whatever i can imagine.